shadow-robot/.github/pull_request_template.md

 ## Checklist

-If the task is applicable to this pull request (see applicability criteria in brackets), make sure it is completed before checking the corresponding box.
-Otherwise, tick the box right away.
-Make sure that **ALL** boxes are checked **BEFORE** the PR is merged.

-- [ ] Manually tested that added code works as intended (if any functional/runnable code is added).
+Before posting a PR ensure that from each of the below catagories **AT LEAST ONE BOX HAS BEEN CHECKED**.
+If more than one catagory is applicable then more can be checked.
+Also ensure that the proposed changes have been filled out with relevent information for reviewers.

+## Tests

+- [ ] No tests required to be added.
+(For small changes that will be tested by CI/CD infrastructure).
 - [ ] Added automated tests (if a new class is added (Python or C++), interface of that class must be unit tested).
+- [ ] Manually tested in simulation (if simulation specific or no hardware required to test the functionality).
-- [ ] Tested on real hardware (if the changed or added code is used with the real hardware).
+- [ ] Manually tested on hardware (if hardware specific or related).

+## Documentation

+- [ ] No documentation required to be added.
 - [ ] Added documentation (For any new feature, explain what it does and how to use it.
-Write the documentation in a relevant space, e.g. Github, Confluence, etc.)
+Write the documentation in a relevant space, e.g. Github, Confluence, etc).
+- [ ] Updated documentation (For changes to pre-existing features mentioned in the documentation).